-- Market participants would submit separate bids for RCU and RCD. - Reliability capacity bids could have different hourly price/quantity pairs but only a single price/quantity pair in each hour. - Reliability capacity up and down bid MW quantity must be greater than zero and would be capped by the associated resource's 60-minute ramp rate over the product horizon. - Reliability capacity up bid MW quantity must be greater than or equal to the sum of the resource's energy bid quantity and self-provided ancillary services. - CAISO resource adequacy resources would be able to bid non-zero prices for reliability capacity. - CAISO resource adequacy resources with a day-ahead must-offer obligation in RUC will be subject to bid insertion.
-If the required amount of resource adequacy capacity is not offered as reliability capacity into the day-ahead market, the CAISO will - Extend the bid quantity to the required amount using the submitted bid price if the resource provided a partial reliability capacity bid - Insert reliability capacity bids at \$0 bid price for the required amount if the resource did not submit a reliability capacity bid - All resources with reliability capacity awards would be subject to energy bid insertion in the realtime market.
+- Reliability capacity up and down bid MW quantity must be greater than zero and would be capped by the associated resource's 60-minute ramp rate over the product horizon. - Reliability capacity up and down bid prices will be capped at \$250/MWh. - Reliability capacity up bid MW quantity must be greater than or equal to the sum of the resource's energy bid quantity. - CAISO resource adequacy resources would be able to bid non-zero prices for reliability capacity. - CAISO resource adequacy resources with a day-ahead must-offer obligation in RUC will be subject to bid insertion for reliability capacity up.
+If the required amount of resource adequacy capacity is not offered as reliability capacity into the day-ahead market, the CAISO will - Extend the bid quantity to the required amount using the submitted bid price if the resource provided a partial reliability capacity up bid - Insert reliability capacity bids at \$0 bid price for the required amount if the resource did not submit a reliability capacity up bid - All resources with reliability capacity awards would be subject to energy bid insertion in the realtime market.
 This means that resources that do not submit the energy bids that are required based on their reliability capacity award would have energy bids inserted for them at their Default Energy Bid price in the real-time market.